mfornos/awesome-microservices/README.md

 ### Resilience

 - [Awesome Chaos Engineering](https://github.com/dastergon/awesome-chaos-engineering) :star: - A curated list of awesome chaos engineering resources.
-- [Hystrix](https://github.com/Netflix/Hystrix) - Latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
-- [Raft Consensus](http://raftconsensus.github.io/) - Consensus algorithm that is designed to be easy to understand.
+- [Raft Consensus](https://raft.github.io/) - Consensus algorithm that is designed to be easy to understand.
 It's equivalent to Paxos in fault-tolerance and performance.
 - [Resilience4j](https://github.com/resilience4j/resilience4j) - Fault tolerance library designed for Java8 and functional programming.
-- [Resilient HTTP](http://resilient-http.github.io/) - A smart HTTP client with super powers like fault tolerance, dynamic server discovery, auto balancing and reactive recovery, designed for distributed systems.
 - [Svix](https://svix.com) - Webhooks service that sends webhooks to your users with full retry schedules, exponential backoff, signature verification, and event types.

 ### Security